Even if you have no idea about any of that, what you do know is that you want to sell online.

 Building your brand is a huge step in setting up an online store.
 It will take a healthy chunk of your time to get right, but it’s one of the most important things.

-In fact, we wrote a whole guide on the steps you should take to build your brand from the ground up.
+Editor’s note 📝 – We wrote a whole guide on the steps you should take to build your brand from the ground up.

 Your brand will encompass every aspect of your business.
 There’s a lot of fun to be had, too: it’s a very creative process.